-Given the significant and rapid changes occurring with the delivery and management of healthcare within the U.S. with the creation and now implementation of the Patient Protection and Affordable Care Act of 2010, there is concomitant demands placed on Colleges and Universities to educate and train a large amount of high quality students to meet the workforce shortages within the new healthcare environment.
-I strongly believe that The Association of Schools of Allied Health Professions (ASAHP) can and will continue to play a significant role helping prepare our member institutions to remain on the leading edge in understanding the implications of healthcare reform, and how higher education will need to adapt in order to remain the leaders in educating and training the best healthcare providers and administrators who will play a significant role in sculpting healthcare delivery in the U.S.
+Given the significant changes occurring with the delivery and management of healthcare within the U.S., there has been concomitant demands placed on Colleges and Universities to educate and train a large number of high quality students to meet significant workforce shortages across many health professions.
+The Association of Schools of Allied Health Professions (ASAHP) has played a key role in helping advance the standing of our many discipline through this dynamic landscape.
+ASAHP will continue to best-prepare our member institutions to be on the leading edge in understanding the implications of healthcare reform, and how higher education will need to further adapt in order to remain leaders in educating and training the best healthcare providers and administrators who will continue to play a significant role in sculpting healthcare delivery.

 Through my experience of serving on the Nominations and Elections Committee (NEC) within ASAHP over the past 4 years, I have gained a great deal of knowledge and insight of our association by helping facilitate and cultivate the leadership of our exemplar organization; moreover, my involvement with the NEC has allowed me a greater opportunity to interact more with ASAHP members beyond our annual meetings.
 In this capacity, I feel I have developed a deeper understanding and greater degree of specificity of the views and perspectives of our members as well as what they expect and need that can further propel ASAHP forward.
 If given the great honor of serving on the Board of Directors, I would represent the membership of ASAHP and our association to the best of my ability in not only strengthening it beyond its current form, but also helping lead it to even greater accomplishments with tangible outcomes.
 I would do so with great dedication, enthusiasm, and through a tireless work ethic that would ensure to the entire ASAHP membership that their Board is working hard for their success.